hashicorp/nomad/website/source/guides/sentinel-policy.html.markdown

 page_title: "Sentinel Policies"
 sidebar_current: "guides-sentinel"
 description: |-
- Nomad integrates with Sentinel for fine grained policy enforcement.
+ Nomad integrates with Sentinel for fine-grained policy enforcement.
 Sentinel allows operators to express their policies as code, and have their policies automatically enforced.
 This allows operators to define a "sandbox" and restrict actions to only those compliant with policy.
 The Sentinel integration builds on the ACL System.
 ---

 # Sentinel Policies

-Nomad integrates with [HashiCorp Sentinel](https://docs.hashicorp.com/sentinel) for fine grained policy enforcement.
+[Nomad Enterprise](https://www.hashicorp.com/products/nomad/) integrates with [HashiCorp Sentinel](https://docs.hashicorp.com/sentinel) for fine-grained policy enforcement.
 Sentinel allows operators to express their policies as code, and have their policies automatically enforced.
 This allows operators to define a "sandbox" and restrict actions to only those compliant with policy.
 The Sentinel integration builds on the [ACL System](/guides/acl.html).

 ~> **Enterprise Only!** This functionality only exists in Nomad Enterprise.
 This is not present in the open source version of Nomad.